 High-performance (HP) and reduced-watt (RW) T8 linear fluorescent lamps need to be qualified by the Consortium for Energy Efficiency (CEE).
 Their respective ballasts need to be qualified by NEMA.
 See the High-efficiency Condition section for additional details.

-LED lamps and fixtures must have their input power (wattage) and an L70 rated life (hours) verified through some combination of the following references: DesignLights ConsortiumTM (DLC), ENERGY STAR®, DOE LED Lighting Facts, or independent lab testing (e.g., LM-79, LM-80, TM-21, ISTMT).
+LED lamps and fixtures must have their input power (wattage) and an L70 rated life (hours) verified through some combination of the following references: DesignLights ConsortiumTM (DLC), ENERGY STAR®, or independent lab testing (e.g., LM-79, LM-80, TM-21, ISTMT).
 Rated life for LED fixtures should be greater than or equal to 50,000 hours and greater than or equal to 10,000 hours for integrated-ballast LED lamps.